Hakanbaban53/Virtual-CANDY/docs/PACKAGES.md

 ### How to Add a Package Entry to `packages.json`

 The `packages.json` file defines the package installation metadata for different Linux distributions.
 Each distribution (e.g., `arch`, `debian`, `fedora`) contains a list of packages and their installation details.
+This guide explains how to make a new package entry in the JSON file.
+After adding the package, you can test it using the VCANDY application.

 ---